amitabhaghosh197/Development-all/jQuery/jQuery.md

 # jQuery Function Guide
-## The approach from Manning.Jquery In Action
+## The approach from Manning.Jquery In Action Ebook
-Though this function is the style of jQuery Plugin but---
+` Though this function is the style of jQuery Plugin but--- `
 ```
 (function($){
 //